-- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process; - All concern forms are located in the schools office or staff can record through CPOMS - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved (make sure this reflects your processes) - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.
+- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process; - All concern forms are located in the staff room and Headteacher's office - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.

+4.5.
 Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
 (On a child's first day of absence parents are to contact the school.
 Any information collected will be transferred to the registers and a note made to the class teacher)

+4.6.
 All children attending our school are required to have a minimum of two identified emergency contacts.

-Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
-Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.
+- 4.7 Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.8.
+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker. - 4.9.
+Parents/carers must inform school if there are any changes to a pupil's living arrangement.
 Frieth CEC School has a mandatory duty to inform the local authority, via the First Response Team, if a child under the age of 16 years old lives with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement.

-All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact.
+This is defined as being a private fostering arrangement. - 4.10.
+All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact. - 4.11.
 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
 School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities.

+4.12.
 The school operates Safer Recruitment practices.
 Governors ensure that staff who are involved in the recruitment process have received safer recruitment training.
 Robust procedures are in place in order to prevent and deter people who are unsuitable to work with children, from applying or being employed by the school.